 Rocket Record lets you perfect your Japanese pronunciation.
 Just listen to the native speaker audio and then use the microphone icon to record yourself.
 Once you’re done, you’ll get a score out of 100 on your pronunciation and can listen to your own audio playback.
 (Use a headset mic for best results.)
 Problems?
 Click here!

 Now here's a handy tip: many of these loan words can be easily turned into verbs just by adding する (suru) "to do."

 You can also add the word for "person," 人 (jin), after country names to talk about nationalities in Japanese:

 Pretty easy, right?
 Imagine all the words you know already!

 These words are definitely your friends and can make learning some Japanese vocabulary much easier and faster.

 Here's a handy list of Japanese words that are easier to learn because they sound like English words or have English roots.

 Your learning methods also play an important role in how fast you learn Japanese.
-If your language learning is limited to a classroom setting, then it will probably take you a little longer to learn.
+If your language learning is limited to a classroom setting, it will likely take you a little longer to learn.

-If, however, you also are exposed to Japanese outside of classes, then you can cut down the time needed to learn it.
-Reading, listening to the radio or eBooks, writing, speaking, watching Japanese movies or anime, and travelling to Japan can all help to speed up your learning process.
+If, however, you are also exposed to Japanese outside of the classroom, then you can cut down the time needed to learn it.
+Reading, listening to the radio or an eBook, writing, speaking, watching Japanese movies or anime, and traveling to Japan can all help to speed up your learning process.